-The biological process of reproducing their own offspring the continuity of species, generation after generation.
-The basic types of reproduction are the sexual and asexual reproduction.
+The biological process of reproducing their own offspring determines the continuity of species, generation after generation.
+The basic types of reproduction are sexual and asexual reproduction.

 Sexual Reproduction: The process of reproducing their own offspring by the involvement of the two parents.

 Asexual Reproduction: The process of reproducing their own offspring by the involvement of a single parent.